Forbidden Planet (1956)

 Seen on a poster in one of the cut scenes.

-A Robbie the Robot figurine can be seen at the Yester Toys Shop.
+A Robby the Robot figurine can be seen at the Yester Toys Shop.

 Joel: "There was 'Forbidden Planet.'"

 Crow lists "Twiki, the girl from 'Small Wonder,' Robby the Robot, Al Gore" as some famous robots.